adiosNTV/MEN_Stack_Testing/README.md

 # MEN_Stack_Testing
-Why i call this is a MEN stack.
-Because it base on MERN stack but i'm too lazy :D to create UI by React so it's missing R
+Why do I call this a MEN stack?
+It is based on MERN stack but I'm too lazy :D to create UI by React so it's missing R